That's not a mole, that's a tick!

-Tick bites tend to happen when least expected.
+Tick bites tend to happen when it's least expected.
 It's important to know that some tick bites can cause an illness called Lyme disease.
-In the U.S., infected blacklegged deer ticks are the most common type of tick bite to cause this illness.
+In the U.S., bites from infected blacklegged deer ticks are the most common type of tick bite to cause this illness.

 Where in the U.S. did the bite occur?